DoWithPassion/JavaScript/JavascriptConcept.md

   - It can be considered as a container in which whole javascript code is executed.
   - It has 2 components in it.
       1. Memory Component
-        - It is the place where the variables and functions are stored in the form of key value pairs.
+        - It is the place where the variables and functions are stored in the form of key-value pairs.
         - It can be also known as **Variable environment**.
       2. Code Component
-        - It is the place where our code is executed line by line as it is a single threaded.
+        - It is the place where our code is executed line by line as it is single-threaded.
         - It can be also known as **Thread of Execution**.
 ### JavaScript is a Synchronous Single-Threaded Language.
-  - As it is a single threaded language, js can execute only one command at a time.
+  - As it is a single-threaded language, js can execute only one command at a time.
-  - Synchronous single threaded means that js can execute one command at a time and in a specific order which means it will only goes to next line if it executed the current line.
+  - Synchronous single-threaded means that js can execute one command at a time and in a specific order which means it will only go to the next line if it executed the current line.

 ## What happens when we run js code?